Diffusion Models are Secretly Zero-Shot 3DGS Harmonizers: Related Work

 \subsection{3DGS Object Insertion}

-TIP-Editor~\cite{tip_editor} generates a 3DGS object from scratch in a specific place of 3DGS scene, using a set of scene images and an image of the object, a bounding box, and prompts describing the object and the scene.
-It firstly personalizes a diffusion model on the scene and on the object using DreamBooth~\cite{dreambooth} method.
-Then it generates an object 3DGS from scratch using two SDS losses, one for generating 3DGS and another for making it resemble the object.
-The method produces realistic glares and shadows on the 3DGS, suggesting that it is a promising direction for 3D object insertion.
-Because it generates object from scratch, it faces difficulties with generation of big objects~\cref{sec:experimental_results:comparing_with_other_methods}.
+TIP-Editor~\citep{tip_editor} generates a 3DGS object from scratch at a specific location within a 3DGS scene, using a set of scene images, a single object picture, a bounding box, and prompts describing the object and the scene.
+It first personalizes a diffusion model on the scene and the object following DreamBooth~\citep{dreambooth}, and then generates the object 3DGS from scratch using the SDS loss.
+The method faces difficulties in generating large objects, as further discussed in Sec.~\ref{sec:experimental_results:comparing_with_other_methods}.

-Relightable 3D Gaussians (R3DG)~\cite{gao2025relightable} extends classical 3D Gaussian Splatting by learning scene lighting and physically-based parameters such as albedo, roughness, and etc. As a result, inserting a 3DGS object into another 3DGS scene involves learning the lighting and physical parameters for both the object and the scene, then performing a straightforward copy-and-paste operation, and then applying physically-based rendering.
-However, R3DG encounters challenges distinguishing between actual dark colors and shadows due to a lack of prior knowledge about the object's intrinsic properties.
-Furthermore, the method models incident lighting at each Gaussian as the combination of a globally shared environmental light and an indirect light component represented by Gaussian-specific learnable parameters.
-These parameters depend on the original object scene and thus become invalid when inserting the object into a new scene.
+Relightable 3D Gaussians (R3DG)~\citep{gao2025relightable} extends classical 3D Gaussian Splatting by learning scene lighting and physically based per-Gaussian parameters such as albedo, roughness, etc. As a result, inserting a 3DGS object into another 3DGS scene becomes a straightforward copy-and-paste operation followed by physically based rendering.
+However, R3DG fails to properly reconstruct some essential object properties, such as albedo, because it lacks prior knowledge about the object and cannot distinguish between actual dark colors and shadows.
+Furthermore, the method models incident lighting as a combination of a global environmental light and Gaussian-specific indirect components, which depend on the original scene and thus become invalid when the object is placed elsewhere.

+Instruct-GS2GS~\citep{instructgs2gs} performs diffusion-based 3DGS editing using the 2D image editing model InstructPix2Pix~\citep{brooks2023instructpix2pix}.
+It iteratively updates the training dataset by applying 2D edits to rendered images while optimizing the underlying 3DGS representation.
+However, relighting is challenging for InstructPix2Pix~\citep{bashkirova2023lasagna} and the method fails to produce realistic object appearance.